 There is no doubt that science—and science education—is central to the lives of all Americans.
 To understand a visit to the doctor’s office, the latest scientific discovery or the newest gadget requires increasing levels of sophistication.
 Science education often manifests itself in ways not always obvious, like honing the ability to approach and solve problems and think critically.
 Science also drives innovation, which in turn drives the economy.
 Science is at the heart of the United States’ ability to compete and lead, which of course means that all students—whether they become technicians in a lab, PhD researchers or simply consumers—must all have a solid K-12 science education.

 The National Research Council (NRC) has taken an important step forward in science education by releasing, for public comment, a draft conceptual science framework.
 The Framework for Science Education was created by a committee of 18 experts convened by the NRC who represent expertise in the natural sciences, learning sciences, learning and teaching, curriculum, assessment, and education policy.
-The NRC draft conceptual framework is based on scientific research and science education and can be reviewed here.
+The NRC draft conceptual framework is based on scientific research and science education.

 The NRC will be accepting comments on the Framework until August 2, 2010.
 Once the final conceptual framework is released in 2011, Achieve will develop—along with states and other interested stakeholders—next-generation science education standards that are faithful to the NRC Framework, internationally-benchmarked, and rigorous.